 SanDisk Extreme Portable SSD of 2020: A tad bigger and much better

-You can’t look at the new SanDisk Extreme (version 2020) without thinking of the previous model that came out in 2018.
-The two looks almost the same, when placed far a part, that is.
+You can't look at the new SanDisk Extreme (version 2020) without thinking of the previous model that came out in 2018.
+The two look almost the same when placed far apart, that is.

 Putting them next to each other, you’ll note that the new one is a tag larger physically, making it slightly less compact.